jgomer2001/testing/README.md

 * Unless otherwise stated, all endpoints are protected via [UMA 2.0](../user-management/scim2.md#protection-using-uma) or [test mode](../user-management/scim2.md#protection-using-test-mode).

-* All payloads sent to endpoints using POST or PUT should be supplied using **_Content-Type:_** `application/scim+json` or `application/json`, and in UTF-8 encoding.
+* All payloads sent to endpoints using POST or PUT should be supplied using *Content-Type:* `application/scim+json` or `application/json`, and using UTF-8 encoding.
 Liwewise, output is sent from server in UTF-8.

 ## `/Users`